 Bierstadt painted the West as one who loves its beauty.
 His paintings evoke romantic images and stir feelings in us even if we have lived our lives in the American West.

-As you read the western historical romances I've reviewed and those on my "best list" I'll post toward the end of June, picture the west as Bierstadt saw it: A place of great majestic open spaces and colors more beautiful than any many could create on his own.
+As you read the western historical romances I've reviewed and those on my "best list" I post every June, picture the west as Bierstadt saw it: A place of great majestic open spaces and colors more beautiful than any many could create on his own.

 Delete